Crew Basic - Tech Jobs

 - Light Board Operator -One person- Runs the light board during the shows, tech and light focusing.
 During Pre-Tech helps the master electrician get the equipment set up prior to Tech and runs the board during Cue Writing with the LD and Director.

-- Spot Operators -two people- Runs the Spot Lights during Tech and the shows.
+- Spot Operators -1-2 people- Runs the Spot Lights during Tech and the shows.
 During Pre-Tech they also assist the ME and Borad op in hanging and focusing lights.

 - Sound Designer (SD) -One person- Creates the Sound Scape with microphones and sound effects so the audience and hear everything they are supposed to hear.
 The designer determines what is mic'ed, if additional speakers/monitors are needed and works with the engineer to ensure the mix sound correct throughout the audience.